 The Stony Brook Department of Physics and Astronomy conducted NSF funded REU programs from 1991-2012 and we are thrilled to be involved again.
-Our 10 week REU program for 2020 will run from May 26 to July 31.
-There will be 6 participants in 2020
+Our 10 week REU program for 2021 will run from June 1 to August 6.

 REU program enables undergraduates to work with faculty and researchers in one of the following tracks: